 Contains FAQs about general solar topics that don't fall into a more specific category.

 Solar energy applications are many and varied ranging from planning, policy, solar architecture and building construction to different kinds of equipment and their applications, and technical engineering.
 The information ranges from conceptual to technical.
 The Arizona Solar Center website provides for these different aspects of "solar and renewables" and for a variety of connections to a multitude of resources.
 Please review the site for the aspects of solar you are interested in, and use the resources available to you on the site.

-Yes!
-In Arizona, depending on your electric utility, there are incentives on solar systems.
-In addition there are Arizona and Federal tax credits and/or rebates that may apply to your situation.
+There are no Arizona or utility rebate incentives on solar systems.
+There are Arizona and Federal tax credits and/or rebates that may apply to your situation.
+See Renewable Energy Incentives

 This inquiry is best met by direct contact with the various non-profit organizations and for-profit businesses.
 The Arizona Solar Center's Resources Directory is a good place to start.

 Table 1: Net cost of a 5kW system